GreyDGL/PentestGPT/README.md

 ## Installation
 1. Install `requirements.txt` with `pip install -r requirements.txt`
 2. Configure the cookies in `config`.
 You may follow a sample by `cp config/chatgpt_config_sample.py config/chatgpt_config.py`.
-   - If you're using cookie:
+   - If you're using cookie, please watch this video: https://youtu.be/IbUcj0F9EBc.
+The general steps are:
        - Login to ChatGPT session page.
        - In `Inspect - Network`, find the connections to the ChatGPT session page.
        - Find the cookie in the **request header** in the request to `https://chat.openai.com/api/auth/session` and paste it into the `cookie` field of `config/chatgpt_config.py`.
 (You may use Inspect->Network, find session and copy the `cookie` field in `request_headers` to `https://chat.openai.com/api/auth/session`)